nubomedia/nubomedia-paas/src/main/resources/static/bower_components/bootstrap/README.md

 - Follow [@twbootstrap on Twitter](https://twitter.com/twbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog](http://blog.getbootstrap.com).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.freenode.net` server, in the `##bootstrap` channel.
-- Implementation help may be found at Stack Overflow (tagged [`twitter-bootstrap-3`](http://stackoverflow.com/questions/tagged/twitter-bootstrap-3)).
+- Implementation help may to found at Stack Overflow (tagged [`twitter-bootstrap-3`](http://stackoverflow.com/questions/tagged/twitter-bootstrap-3)).